emqx/emqx-operator/docs/en_US/deployment/on-aws-eks.md

 ## Terminate TLS Encryption With LoadBalancer

-In Amazon EKS, you can use the NLB to do TLS termination, which you can do in the following steps:
+On Amazon EKS, you can use the NLB to do TLS termination, which you can do in the following steps:

 1. Import relevant certificates in [AWS Console](https://us-east-2.console.aws.amazon.com/acm/home), then enter the details page by clicking the certificate ID, Then record the ARN information